 Signs of traction are encouraging but if you pull the trigger too soon, you end up with a bloated team that’s failing to execute and pull through on results.

-Without a temp shift towards Growth in the Building or Expansion Phase, you’re also going to lose out.
+Without a temp shift towards growth in the Building or Expansion phases, you’re also going to lose out.

 Context, as in having an astute awareness of what phase your business is in.

 Failure to recognize that you’re in a Traction phase will result in missed channel opportunities.
-Likewise, if you’re not building a team during the Growth / Build Phase, you won’t have robust yet agile systems and processes in place – you end up with random experiments and a lot of waste.
+Likewise, if you’re not building a team during the Growth / Build Phase, you won’t have robust yet agile systems and processes in place — and you’ll end up with random marketing experiments and a lot of waste.